Tuxdiver/MMM-Rest/README.md

                     <tr>
                         <td valign="top"><code>format</code></td>
                         <td>If it is a strint: sprintf() format<br>
                         Could also be an array of hashes.
 The array is processed from top to bottom and first match wins.
 The last entry could be a default without "range".
-Leaving one value of the range empty means "ignore this bound"
+Leaving one value of the range empty means "ignore this bound".<br>
+                        You could use "string" instead of "range" to match the value against the parameter of the string.
                         </td>
                     </tr>
                     <tr>